axemclion/grunt-saucelabs/README.md

 		key: 'saucelabs-key', // if not provided it'll default to ENV SAUCE_ACCESS_KEY (if applicable)
 		urls: ['array or URLs to to load for QUnit'],
 		tunneled: 'true (default) / false; false if you choose to skip creating a Sauce connect tunnel.'
-		tunnelTimeout: 'A numeric value indicating the time to wait before closing all tunnels ',
+		tunnelTimeout: 'A numeric value indicating the time to wait before closing all tunnels',
 		testTimeout: 'Milliseconds to wait before timeout for qunit test per page',
 		testInterval: 'Milliseconds between retries to check if the tests are completed',
+		testReadyTimeout: 'Milliseconds to wait until the test-page is ready to be read',
 		testname: 'Name of the test',
 		tags: ['Array of tags']
 		browsers: [{